Nair-Anuja/DataMigration/README.md

 ![](/ProjectImages/synapse.png)

 ## Data Reporting using PowerBI
-Finally created a dasboard in PowerBI to visualise the data.
+Finally ,created a dasboard in PowerBI to visualise the data.
 ![](/ProjectImages/Dashboard.jpg)

 Thanks for taking your time to read this article.